-It will become second nature and you will prove to yourself that you are more powerful than any thought or emotion.
-These are worthwhile skills you can possess all your life and they empower you to build your own helping toolbox and to move through life’s challenges knowing you have effective ways to navigate life.
+The tools you practice can become second nature and you will prove to yourself that you are more powerful than any thought or emotion.
+These are worthwhile skills you can possess all your life and they can empower you to build your own toolbox and to move through life’s challenges knowing you have effective ways to navigate life.
 You have the power to choose to assist yourself with supportive tools and prove to yourself that you will be all right instead of using those old negative ones that further weaken you.

 Numerous tools below were taught to me by my SHC (Spiritual Health Coach), Angela Dumas.

-· Sit & focus your attention on your breath.
-Breathe deeply into your lower abdomen in and out through your nose.
-Saying, “I’m only focusing on my breath, breathing in and breathing out.
+Sit & focus your attention on your breath.
+Breathe deeply into your lower abdomen and in and out through your nose.
+You can say, “I’m only focusing on my breath, breathing in and breathing out.
 I am calming down.
 I have the power within me to be peaceful.”
 You can also tune into your body and identify where you are feeling a sensation.
 Once you find the sensation, focus your attention on it and breathe into it with acceptance.
 The sensations are a way your body communicates with you.
 You can also ask yourself what your body or the emotion is telling you.
-Focus on your center or solar plexus area (bottom of your rib cage) and notice what your body is tell/showing you.
+Focus on your center or solar plexus area (top of your rib cage) and notice what your body is communicating to you.

-· This sounds weird, but if you’re panicking or just really upset, you can force yourself to laugh like a lunatic.
+This may sounds odd, but if you’re panicking or just really upset, you can force yourself to laugh like a lunatic.
 Laugh as hard as you can for at least a minute.
 It will knock your brain off the panic track and reset you.
 Then you can do your deep breathing.

 Slowly expose yourself to triggers a little at a time and notice how you are okay.
 If you become more anxious then you did too much and need to go slower.
 This approach can eventually extinguish anxiety provoking experiences.
 Remember, baby steps

-· Visualize a calm grey energy swirling around at the center of your being very slowly while outside stuff whirls around you, not affecting you.
+Visualize a calm grey energy swirling around at the center of your being very slowly while outside events whirl around you, not affecting you.

-· If someone or thing is triggering a big emotional response in you, you can picture them as a wind up small doll that has no power over you and laugh at it in your mind.
+If someone or thing is triggering an intense emotional response in you, you can picture them as a wind up small doll that has no power over you and laugh at it in your mind.
 It has no power over you.

-· Really get into describing your emotion.
+Really get into describing your emotion.
 This is sometimes called Naming.
 For example, Anxiety – I’m anxious, I feel my throat constricting, I’m scared, my breathing is shallow, my whole body is tense, I want to hide.
 Just get into describing it in detail and breathe through it.
 You can do it.
 Anger- I’m raging, I want to scream, I want to crush something, my body feels tight, clenching my teeth, etc. By describing it in detail and focusing on tuning into yourself and honoring where you are at, you can learn with practice, how to deescalate your emotional state.
-Remember to breathe deeply because tells your mind to physiologically calm down.
+Remember to breathe deeply because that tells your mind to physiologically calm down.

-· Ask yourself what is the most loving and comforting thing you could do for yourself right now or today.
+Ask yourself what is the most loving and comforting thing I can do for myself right now or today.
 Make sure you pick realistic things and follow through.
 Some ideas are taking a nap, bath, reading, walking outside, or making yourself a cup of tea.

 Boundary/Protection Tools –

-- Create your own safe house / place in your mind to go to or invite your current and / or younger parts to go to when your scared or need comforting
+Create your own safe house / place in your mind to go to and then invite your current and / or younger parts of yourself in when your scared or need comforting.

-- Imagine yourself in an army tank or in a knight’s armor when you’re in difficult situations.
+Imagine yourself in an army tank or in a knight’s armor when you’re in difficult situations.

 Empowerment Tools –

-- Acknowledge your strengths and all the creative ways your child and adult selves survived whether they are considered positive or negative in the past and present times in your life.
+Acknowledge your strengths and all the creative ways your child and adult selves have survived whether they are considered positive or negative.

-- Find your voice (work on opening your throat chakra with an energy healer / shaman / on your own with a book or DVD) and speak up for yourself (start small and work your way up to bigger things)
+Find your voice by working on opening your throat chakra with an energy healer / shaman / on your own with a book or DVD and speak up for yourself.
+You can start small and work your way up to bigger things.

-- Visualize yourself as a giant and you are towering over a very tiny Earth.
-You see what you are afraid of, a thought, or emotion as a spec on the ground.
+Visualize yourself as a giant and you are towering over a very tiny Earth.
+You see what you are afraid of as a spec on the ground.
 You bend way down and pick up that spec and crush it in your hands and then fling it out into the universe.
 You have the power, you only need to believe that truth.

 Grounding in the present moment tools –

-- Take a cold bath / shower (shocks you onto another track) for 20 minutes or as long as you can tolerate it.
+Take a cold bath / shower which will shock your brain onto another track for 20 minutes or as long as you can tolerate it.
 This is for more extreme states when you are desperate.

-- Walking outside and noticing what’s around you in the moment which helps you be mindful and more grounded
+Walking outside and noticing what’s around you in the moment which helps you to be mindful and more grounded in the present moment.

-- Chant the root chakra sound LAM pronounced 'LANG'.
+Chant the root chakra sound LAM pronounced ‘LNG’.
 You can hear it on YouTube.
 This chakra is your grounding connection to the center of the Earth and it’s located at your perineum.
-While chanting, visualize a root coming from between your legs down to the center of the Earth and connecting to a crystal at Earth's center.
-You will feel a more solid connection to the present moment.
+While chanting, visualize a root coming from both your feet down to the center of the Earth and connecting to a crystal.
+You will hopefully feel a more solid connection to the present moment.

 Inner child & Integration tools –

 Acknowledge the younger parts of yourself that have been wounded.
-Communicate with them, visualize them in your mind, and accept, comfort, and protect them.
+Communicate with them by visualizing them in your mind, and accept, comfort, and protect them.
 Go at their pace and give them a chance to build trust.
 They have been traumatized and their basic trust is broken so go easy.

-- Have ICW (Inner Child Work) conversations where you ask how they are, how can you help them, do they want to play etc.
+Have ICW (Inner Child Work) conversations where you ask how your younger self is, how can you help him or her, do they want to play etc.

-- Offer ‘Re-Dos’ where your adult self comforts/protects/nurtures your younger self during painful times in your past
+Offer ‘Re-Dos’ where your adult self imagines comforting / protecting / nurturing your younger self during painful times in your past.

 Spiritually centering tools –

-- Meditation (focusing on deep abdominal breaths, slow walking meditation)
+Meditation where you focus on deep abdominal breaths or try a slow walking meditation.

-- Asking God / Angels / the universe to help you focus on love (spend a few minutes periodically throughout the day or even once a day – remember, what you focus on will grow)
+Asking God / Angels / the universe to help you focus on love by spending a few minutes periodically throughout the day or even once a day to tune into love.